ojscutt/solarbeep/README.md

 # solarbeep

-using gps to make a predictive model for solar activity from activity indicators
+using GPs to make a predictive model for solar activity from activity indicators